longturn/freeciv21/docs/Contributing/msys2.rst

 =====

 Now that you have the environment setup.
 You can follow the steps in :doc:`/Getting/install`.
-MSYS2 in a Linux emulation evironment on Windows, so the commands for :file:`git`, :file:`cmake`, etc. work the same.
+MSYS2 in a Linux emulation environment on Windows, so the commands for :file:`git`, :file:`cmake`, etc. work the same.